Home Columnists Martina Mulhall: Free fee health related courses in Northern Ireland

 A major bonus is the non-means tested bursary of approximately €6,000 per year available to all Nursing and Midwifery students.

-Entry requirements for Ulster University Nursing courses are 112 UCAS tariff points counting five subjects, four of which must be at higher level and include English, Maths and Science at H6 if studied at Higher Level or 04 if studied at Ordinary Level.
+Entry requirements for Ulster University Nursing courses are 112 UCAS tariff points taking into account at least five subjects, four of which must be at higher level and include English, Maths and Science at H6 if studied at Higher Level or 04 if studied at Ordinary Level.

 “Our Ulster University Nursing graduates can immediately register with both Nursing and Midwifery Board Ireland and Nursing and Midwifery Council UK simultaneously after graduation,” explained Conan Meehan.